1T'-MoTe$_2$ as an integrated saturable absorber for photonic machine learning

-In order to investigate the double saturation, we developed a model considering the generation of carriers by the optical absorption, which changes the absorption coefficient and the reflectivity of the material.
-Firstly, we calculated the quasi-Fermi levels for electrons and holes under the non-equilibrium condition.
-Using this result we were able to calculate the absorption coefficient.
-We also calculated the change in reflectance due to free-carrier generation upon optical absorption.
-We demonstrate that the observed "second" saturation arises from the interplay between the changes of the absorption coefficient and the changes in reflectance.
+An important detail shown in the inset of Figure~\ref{fig:SA} is the double-saturation feature in the nonlinear transmission.
+The first saturation occurs at approximately \SI{2e-3}{MW/cm^2}, while the second appears near \SI{1e-2}{MW/cm^2}.
+The green dashed line indicates a second saturation not captured by the standard phenomenological model for saturable absorbers, suggesting the presence of two distinct mechanisms.
+To explain this behavior, we developed a model that accounts for how carrier generation by optical absorption modifies both the absorption coefficient and the reflectivity of the material.
+First, we calculated the quasi-Fermi levels for electrons and holes under non-equilibrium conditions, which allowed us to determine the absorption coefficient.
+We also evaluated the change in reflectance due to free-carrier generation upon optical absorption.
+Our results show that the observed second saturation arises from the interplay between these absorption and reflectance changes.